-"We, like many other Israelis who deep in their hearts share our view," the Open Let-ter concludes, "would regard the adoption of such a measure on your part as the greatest service the United States could render Israel at the present mo-
+"We like many other Israelis who deep in their hearts share our view," the "Open Letter" concludes, "would regard the adoption of such a measure on your part as the greatest service the United States could render Israel at the present moment."

-In many ways, especially looked at from within Israeli society, this quite dramatic but as yet quite unheard Open Let-ter to the American Congress deserves much applause.
-And yet, as the political situation is developing, it could backfire on its signatories in a number of ways.
-The pluses, and the minuses, next week in this col-
+In many ways, especially looked at from within Israeli society, this quite dramatic but as yet quite unheard "Open Letter" to the American Congress deserves much applause.
+And yet, as the political situation is developing, it could backfire on its signers in a number of ways.
+The pluses, and the minuses, next week in the "From Washington" column.